Return To

 - You wear gym shoes, not sneakers.

-- And, the all time CHICAGO CLASSIC: You have at some time in your life, used your furniture to guard your parking spot in winter.
+YOU KNOW YOU'RE FROM CHICAGO, if you have at some time in your life, on a snowy day, used your furniture to guard your parking spot on a city "side street"

 Chicago Temperature Conversion Chart